smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 You can now follow the instructions in the notebook to keep going.

-To ensure all resources are deleted and they wont keep incurring cost afterwards, be sure to run the clean up cells at the end.
+To ensure all resources are deleted and they won't keep incurring costs afterwards, be sure to run the clean-up cells at the end.

 #### Key takeaways

 * SageMaker downloads S3 data into the container’s local filesystem: Your Python script doesn’t need to talk to S3, you just need to figure out what local folder to look for your data in.
-* You can find the solution in the solution branch of the [github repository ](https://github.com/aws-samples/sagemaker-workshop-101/tree/solution/migration_challenge_keras_image).
+* You can find the solution in the solution branch of the [GitHub repository](https://github.com/aws-samples/sagemaker-workshop-101/tree/solution/migration_challenge_keras_image).

 #### Well done!